-The PSAT will be administered to juniors at RBHS on October 10, 2018.
+The PSAT will be administered to Assisi Scholars in the 10th and 11th grades at RBHS on October 16, 2019.
 The PSAT is designed as an early indicator of a students readiness for college level work.
 Review your answers, check your test booklet, and understand where you made your mistakes.
 Use this as a learning experience.
 Be sure to review the "Improving your skills" section.
 Please contact your counselor if you have questions.

 Score: The PSAT/NMSQT® score reports provide three different scores on the 20-to-80 scale, one each for critical reading, math problem solving, and writing skills.